colmap/colmap/doc/install.rst

         nvidia-cuda-toolkit \
         nvidia-cuda-toolkit-gcc

-Or, manually install latest CUDA from NVIDIA's homepage.
-During CMake configuration specify `CMAKE_CUDA_ARCHITECTURES` as "native", if you want to run COLMAP on your current machine only, "all"/"all-major" to be able to distribute to other machines, or a specific CUDA architecture like "75", etc.
+Or, manually install the latest CUDA from NVIDIA's homepage.
+During CMake configuration specify `CMAKE_CUDA_ARCHITECTURES` as "native", if you want to run COLMAP on your current machine only (default), "all"/"all-major" to be able to distribute to other machines, or a specific CUDA architecture like "75", etc.

 Under **Ubuntu 18.04**, the CMake configuration scripts of CGAL are broken and you must also install the CGAL Qt5 package::